Search for a massive scalar resonance decaying to a light scalar and a Higgs boson in the four b quarks final state with boosted topology: Event selection

 Corresponding to the two signal regions, two ``sideband regions'' are defined for estimating the multijet background from data.
 They are labelled as ``Sideband 1" (SB1) and ``Sideband 2" (SB2) in Fig.~\ref{fig:ParticleNet_regions}.
 The SB2 region includes SB1 in order to provide better sideband region characteristics for estimating the multijets background in their respective signal regions.

 In addition, six ``validation regions'' are used to validate the background estimation method.
-They are grouped into two sets of three regions: labelled VS1, VS2, VB1, and VS3, VS4, VB2 as shown in Fig.~\ref{fig:ParticleNet_regions}.
+They are grouped into two sets of three regions: VS1, VS2, VB1, and VS3, VS4, VB2 as shown in Fig.~\ref{fig:ParticleNet_regions}.
+The labels VS and VB stand for ``signal-like'' and ``background-like'' validation regions, respectively.
 All these regions are enriched in QCD multijet events, and have much smaller signal-to-background ratios than the signal regions.

 The signal selection efficiencies range from 1.7\% to 12.6\% in SR1 and 1.3\% to 5.6\% in SR2.
 Based on simulation, the background composition is about an equal proportion of \ttjets and QCD multijets in the signal regions and in the corresponding validation regions, VS1--VS4.
 However, the sideband and validation sideband regions are composed $\approx$ 90\% of multijet events.